goshippo/about-us/README.md

 ### We really care about culture

 - Interviews and hiring based on culture fit, ranking higher than technical ability
-- Performance reviews based on core behaviors and how you've grown
+- Performance reviews based on core values and behaviors and how you've grown
 - Your responsibilities [increase](growing.md) as you practice and embody these values.
 - [1x1s](1x1.md) are focused around you and how we can help you learn and grow and build up your behavioral muscles
 - We will talk about the concepts until you're :dizzy_face:, er..
 I mean :heart:ing it :joy:
+- A week long New Hire Orientation to help you learn about Shippo

 ### Growth mindset

 - It starts at the top - from our founders to senior leadership to individual contributors, we have a growth mindset and are humble enough to know we don't know everything.
-- Feedback is ingrained - from 1x1s to 360 reviews to [Reboot circles](https://www.reboot.io/) to celebrating our wins and coaching and mentoring all the time.
+- Feedback is ingrained - from [1x1s](1x1.md) to 360 reviews to [Reboot circles](https://www.reboot.io/) to celebrating our wins and coaching and [mentoring](mentoring/) all the time.
 - We put our :money_with_wings: where our mouth is, we pay for you to learn and you have a yearly self improvement budget that we expect you to spend!
 - Company wide OKRs are communicated broadly and time is spent to get them right.
 And if they aren't right, we throw them away.
 - Aspirational OKRs are evaluated by our ability to hit 70% of the targets, and we conduct post mortems to figure out how to improve it next time
+- Employee Resource Groups to help Shippos learn and grow
 - This repo itself is a living document that can change and morph as we grow

 ### Resources